wildwolf2018/student-performance/README.md

 <p>The project utilizes a machine learning model to predict a high school student's final  Mathematics marks
 .
 The prediction is based on factors such as student's first and second periods marks, studytime, family life, internet access etc.</p>
 <p>Linear Regression, DecisionTree Regression, RandomForest Regression and Lasso Regression Models were used to fit the data.
 Lasso Regression Model produced the lowest root mean squared error.
-The final model can found in the root directory of the project and the dataset is in the student directory</p>
+The final model can found in the root directory of the project and the dataset is in the student directory.</p>
+<p>Python and the Scikit-Learn, NumPy, Pandas and Matplotlib libraries were utilized to complete the project.</p>
 <h2> installations</h2>
 <p>All the project code is contained in a jupyter notebook.
 You can install the <a href="http://www.anaconda.com">Anaconda</a> data science  toolkit to view the notebook.</p>